sophia-zube/incari-doc/getting-started/installation.md

 ![Registration page in incari.com](../.gitbook/assets/website-register.png)

-* After activating your account, log-in and go to Downloads.
+* After activating your account, log-in, and go to Downloads.
 Here you can download **Incari Hub**.

 ![Account dashboard in incari.com](../.gitbook/assets/website-dashboard.png)